Gr3q/GIR2TS/README.md

 ### Class

+Generates an interface corresponding to the instance side of the class, then a mixin type to facilitate inheritance without errors (Multi-class extends are not allowed in Typescript, but allowed in C).

-Generates an interface corresponding to the instance side of the class and a matching object of the same name as the constructor that contains the constructor and static methods.
-Properties are not included in the declarations because they cause naming conflicts with the methods and signals.
+Then it generates an interface corresponding extending the mixin and a matching class of the same name as the constructor that contains the constructor and static methods.
+Properties that are write-only or conflicting with methods/signals are not included in the declarations.
 Most properties should be accessed using getters and setters anyway and for the rare times when that's not an option we can always cast to ```any```.

 ```typescript
 /** This construct is only for enabling class multi-inheritance,